 Snow routes help improve traffic flow after a storm by declaring a 24-hour parking ban along a designated route to expedite snow plowing.
 With no vehicles in the parking lane, a more thorough snow plow from curb-to-curb can be achieved.
 This improves traffic flow along the busiest roadways and helps make winter operations more efficient.

-In 2017, the City of Regina launched a snow route pilot program to test a five kilometre snow route along three primary road sections of Victoria Avenue, Winnipeg Street and College Avenue.
+The City of Regina has a five kilometre snow route along three primary road sections of Victoria Avenue, Winnipeg Street and College Avenue.
 Snow routes were selected based on extensive consultation with Regina residents.
-These roads are typically difficult for snow plows to efficiently clear, largely due to on-street parking.
+The selected routes are typically difficult for equipment to plow efficiently, largely due to on-street parking.

 - Victoria Avenue from

 Broad Street to Winnipeg Street

 Snow route locations are easily identified by blue signs with a white snowflake.